vanberge/learn-gcp-terraform/README.md

 # learn-gcp-terraform

-### Terraform Intro
+### Intro
-Terraform is a tool to automate the building of infrastructure (or, infrastructure-as-code IaC) The goal is for this repository to guide through an intro up through more advanced Terraform concepts.
+Terraform is a tool to automate the building of infrastructure (or, infrastructure-as-code or "IaC") The goal is for this repository to serve as a guide, helping learn the use of Terraaform on Google Cloud Platform (GCP) beginning with an intro and building up to more advanced concepts.
-To get started on Google Cloud Platform (GCP), you can leverage the CloudShell tool which has Terraform integration built in.
+To get started with Terraform on GCP, you can leverage the built in [CloudShell](https://cloud.google.com/shell) tool which has Terraform and git integration built in.
-If you'd like to start locally, you can [install the Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+If you'd like to start locally, you can [install the Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) and leverage the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).

 Terraform leverages HCL syntax configuration files as templates to build repeatable infrasatructure in an automated way.
 This reduces the potential for user error while enabling speed, agility, and standardization.